Smashproof

 Smashproof is a New Zealand hip hop group, consisting of Sid Diamond, Tyree, and Deach.
 The name "Smashproof" is a play on the word "Bulletproof".

 They are best known for the song "Brother", in which they show their version of what is going on in South Auckland.
 It spent eleven consecutive weeks at number one on the New Zealand RIANZ singles chart in 2009.
 The song features singer Gin Wigmore.

 Their first release came in 2005, with the Juse-produced "Ride Til' I Die", which gained club play across New Zealand and Australia.
 The group released their debut album The Weekend on 23 March 2009 and have gone on to have three consecutive top twenty singles on the New Zealand Singles Chart.

 In 2009, Smashproof toured throughout the country performing at secondary schools to raise funds for Samoan tsunami relief.
-The group has toured with the famous and popular American rap artist Jay-Z.
+The group has toured with the American rap artist Jay-Z.